Apps installed from the Ecwid App Market

 https://www.example.com/myapp?code=1234567890

-Upon successful installation, Ecwid redirects the user to the application's redirect_uri with a code parameter in the URL (reach out to us at [email protected] to set or change it).
+Upon successful installation, Ecwid redirects the user to the application's redirectUrl (redirect_uri parameter) with an additional code parameter in the URL (reach out to us at [email protected] to set or change it).
 The value of this parameter is not an actual token for the store and it must be exchanged for the token in the next step of the process.

 ParameterDescription

-errorIf the user does not allow authorization to the application, query parameters indicate the user canceled authorization in error field
+errorIf user authorization fails, query parameters indicate the user canceled authorization in error message

 2. Get access token